Straight razor for women? Why not!

 Although straight razors are often related to male grooming, it is not entirely exclusive to men.
 Before Gillette introduced the first ‘female-friendly’ razor,1 women of history did not have options other than to use a cut-throat razor for their body hair grooming needs.

 Hair removal has always been a trend for women in society—something that many ladies still tirelessly conform to today.
 It was a revolutionary fad that re-envisioned the entire beauty standard, from embracing the hair on their bodies to plucking away the first strand they see.

 The straight razor is one old-but-good, time-tested shaving tool.
 It has proven itself for centuries to give the closest and smoothest shave—exactly what the ladies need—making it a classic option that many will always revert to.

 The most convenient way to use a straight razor for women is to shave off the hairs on their legs.
 In that regard, throughout this article, we will discuss the following:

-- A Guide In Shaving Your Legs With A Straight Razor
+- A Guide to Shaving Your Legs with a Straight Razor

 - Mistakes You're Making When Shaving Your Legs

 - Straight Razors vs. Modern Razors

 The body has a total of 5 million hair follicles2 with significant importance.
 All of these are rich in stem cells aiding the healing of the skin, an essential benefit for treating a cut or wound.

 Body hair may be a red flag in the beauty industry, but it is one of our natural defense systems in unfavorable environments.
 During the cold season, it helps us feel warm and keeps the body safe from external elements, such as dirt and sun damage.